Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The first great success of \hyperref[x:principle:KSlaw]{Principle~{\xreffont\ref{x:principle:KSlaw}}} was explaining the apparent discrepancy between numerical data and Selberg's central limit theorem.
+The first great success of \hyperref[KSlaw]{Principle~{\xreffont\ref{KSlaw}}} was explaining the apparent discrepancy between numerical data and Selberg's CLT.
 Keating and Snaith proved a central limit theorem for \(\log\Lambda_A(e^{i\theta})\), exactly analogous to Selberg's result.
 Odlyzko's data, taken at height \(1.52 \times 10^{19}\), does not look Gaussian, and is not even symmetric.
 But analogous data for \(\Lambda_A(e^{i\theta})\) for Haar-random \(A\in U(42)\) gives a close fit with the \(\zeta\)-function data.
+See Figure~1 in~\hyperlink{KS1}{[{\xreffont 76}]}.
 The ``42'' comes from \(\log(1.52 \times 10^{19}/(2 \pi))\approx 42.33\).
-(Analogous to \hyperref[x:principle:prin_carrier]{Principle~{\xreffont\ref{x:principle:prin_carrier}}}, it is the carrier wave which obeys the Keating-Snaith central limit theorem.)

-The second great success came from predicting the mysterious factor \(g_k\) in the conjectured moments \hyperref[x:mrow:leadingtwokthmoment]{({\xreffont\ref{x:mrow:leadingtwokthmoment}})} of the \(\zeta\)-function.
+Analogous to \hyperref[prin_carrier]{Principle~{\xreffont\ref{prin_carrier}}}, it is the carrier wave which obeys the Keating-Snaith central limit theorem. \begin{figureptx}{Figure}{On the left is the PDF of \(\log\abs{\Lambda_A(e^{i\theta})}\) for random \(A\in U(N)\) for \(N=25, 50, 100, 200, 400\), and \(800\), each normalized to have unit variance.
+On the right is the negative logarithm of those PDFs.
+In both cases the dashed line is the limiting Gaussian distribution. }{fig_nongaussian}{} \begin{sidebyside}{2}{0}{0.02}{0} \begin{sbspanel}{0.50}[bottom] \end{sbspanel} \begin{sbspanel}{0.48}[bottom] \end{sbspanel} \end{sidebyside} \tcblower \end{figureptx} The second great success came from predicting the mysterious factor \(g_k\) in the conjectured moments \hyperref[leadingtwokthmoment]{({\xreffont\ref{leadingtwokthmoment}})} of the \(\zeta\)-function.
 Previously it was known that \(g_1=1\) and \(g_2=2\).
-It had been conjectured [\hyperlink{x:biblio:CG2}{{\xreffont 22}}, \hyperlink{x:biblio:CoGo}{{\xreffont 24}}] that \(g_3=42\) and \(g_4=24024\).
+It had been conjectured [\hyperlink{CG2}{{\xreffont 34}}, \hyperlink{CoGo}{{\xreffont 36}}] that \(g_3=42\) and \(g_4=24024\).
 What Keating and Snaith found was (they compute an exact expression, but only the asymptotic is relevant for this discussion):

 as \(N\to\infty\), where

 They found the beautiful equality \(g_{U,k} = g_k\) for the known and conjectured values for \(k=1,2,3,4\).